Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 - The top view should show the length and depth of objects

-- Side view should show the height and depth of objects
+- The side view should show the height and depth of objects

 - The front view and top view should be always over/under each other

-- Side view always forms beside the front view.
+- The side view always forms beside the front view.

 - The horizontal plane is rotated clockwise to show the 2D views in the drawing.